+86 1510-529-7925 [email protected]

 The 50mm 1.2F lens was used a lot in the beginning with my digital cameras but it slowly moved over to my film cameras because of focusing issues.

-My first impression of this lessons was wow…..it is so heavy, the focus ring is so smooth, I just want to go out and shoot everything at 1.2 with this lesson and blow away everything with that depth of field and this is where I fell flat onto my face.
-I went out shooting that very evening and almost everything I shot was out of focus.
-I had been shooting my Nikon 50mm 1.4D lens and manually focusing it, so I thought that the difference cannot be that great between the two lenses and I was so wrong.
-The depth of field at 1.2 is tiny, and the focusing screens in modern Nikon lens just cannot handle it.
-I had to buy a cats eye focus screen, and a magnifying eyepiece to help me try and manually focus this beast.
-And trust me, I call this lens a beast and its name is well deserved, it is heavy and hard to get into focus in the beginning, but once you get used to it, it becomes much easier to use and you can get some really special images from this lesson.
+My first impression of this lens was “Wow… it is so heavy!”
+The focus ring is incredibly smooth, and I just wanted to go out and shoot everything at f/1.2 with this lens, hoping to blow away everything with that depth of field.
+However, this is where I fell flat on my face.
+I went out shooting that very evening, and almost everything I shot was out of focus.
+I had been shooting with my Nikon 50mm f/1.4D lens and manually focusing it, so I thought the difference couldn’t be that great between the two lenses.
+I was so wrong.
+The depth of field at f/1.2 is tiny, and the focusing screens in modern Nikon cameras just cannot handle it.
+I had to buy a cat’s eye focus screen and a magnifying eyepiece to help me manually focus this beast.
+Trust me, I call this lens a beast for a reason.
+It is heavy and hard to get into focus at first, but once you get used to it, it becomes much easier to use, and you can get some really special images with this lens.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review

 This is the very first shot I took with this lens.
-I took it out at night in China and found a new British style fake telephone booth and shoot it in the dark.
+I took it out at night in China and found a new British-style fake telephone booth and shot it in the dark.
 This was about the only shot I kinda got into focus that evening.
-Focusing this lens was not easy.
+Focusing on this lens was not easy.

 This lens feels much better on a bigger camera body.
 Only my smaller Nikons, it made the camera feel front heavy and off-balance.